 Article 22 of the Bill allows CCTV recordings for the supervision of employees as part of the employment relationship.
 This provision regulates the processing of personal data with regards to video surveillance, and also provides that employers can process their employees' data obtained from video surveillance to monitor the employees, as long as this monitoring complies with Spanish Labour laws and employees are informed about video surveillance.
 The Bill provides that video surveillance footage shall only be stored for a maximum of 1 month (unless longer retention is justified as part of an ongoing investigation).

 Even though the Spanish Data Protection Draft Bill does not apply to the personal data of deceased persons, Article 3 of the referred draft bill provides that the heirs of deceased are entitled to access, request deletion and rectification of data before the respective data controllers and processors, unless the deceased person would have prohibited it or an applicable law states so.
 Executors can also act as heirs.
 If heir is minor or disabled then Public Prosecutor can act on their behalf.

-Draft Bill lowers to 13 years old.
+The Draft Bill lowers to the age of consent to 13 years old.
 Article 7 of the Spanish Data Protection Draft Bill states that minors above 13 years old can effectively give their consent for the processing of their personal data.
 The processing of personal data from children under 13 requires the consent from parents or guardians.